-H.B.
-No. 358 aims to provide free full-day prekindergarten education for certain children in Texas.
-The bill amends existing provisions in the Education Code, specifically Sections 29.153 and 29.1531, to expand eligibility for prekindergarten classes.
-Notably, it removes the requirement that a district must identify 15 or more eligible children to offer prekindergarten classes, allowing any child who is at least four years old to enroll.
-Additionally, the bill clarifies that children who are at least three years old and meet specific criteria, such as being educationally disadvantaged or homeless, are also eligible for enrollment.
-The bill mandates that prekindergarten classes be operated on a full-day basis and prohibits districts from charging tuition for these classes.
+The bill, H.B.
+No. 358, aims to provide free full-day prekindergarten for certain children in Texas.
+It amends existing provisions in the Education Code to expand eligibility for prekindergarten classes.
+Notably, it allows school districts to offer prekindergarten classes to any child who is at least four years old, rather than requiring the identification of 15 or more eligible children.
+The bill also clarifies that children who are at least three years old may be eligible if they meet specific criteria, including being unable to speak and comprehend English, being educationally disadvantaged, or being the child of an active duty military member, among others.
+Additionally, the bill mandates that prekindergarten classes must be operated on a full-day basis.

 Statutes affected: Introduced: Education Code 29.1531, Education Code 29.1532 (Education Code 29)